Flippin Flavors: Husband and wife parlay successful marinade line into South Side restaurant

 The Flippins looked aroundfor a spot to produce the marinades and eventually came across the Beverly location (already set up with some kitchen service equipment from a previous business) that became the Flippin Flavors restaurant.
 It wasn’t even close to what the restaurant they envisioned, but the couple saw a diamond in the rough, they said.

-The restaurant opened in April 2020 just as the COVID pandemic was beginning.
-Linda said they immediately pivoted and Flippin Flavors became a full-on, carryout-only spot.
+The restaurant opened in April 2020 just as the COVID-19 pandemic was beginning.
+Linda said they immediately pivoted, and Flippin Flavors became a full-on, carryout-only spot.

 “We had cars lined up down the street,” she said, adding that social media played a crucial role in spreading the word about the new eatery.

-And what about the future?
-Linda hinted at several deals in the works, including one in the Loop.
+As for expansion, Linda hinted at several deals in the works, including a spot in the Loop.

 “The food speaks for itself,” Brian said.